RockSolidKnowledge/OpenIddict.Utils/README.md

 ### Solution
 In AdminUI, Claims are stored within the Properties bag for each Scope or Client Application under the following keys:

-- `urn:com:rocksolidknowledge:adminui:scope:property:claims` in the Scopes
+- `urn:com:rocksolidknowledge:scope:property:claims` in the Scopes
-- `urn:com:rocksolidknowledge:adminui:application:property:claims` in the Applications
+- `urn:com:rocksolidknowledge:application:property:claims` in the Applications

 To easily retrieve the assigned claims, you can use the extension method `GetClaimsFromProperties()` from both `IOpenIddictScopeManager` and `IOpenIddictApplicationManager`.